 … the Reading Railroad owned 12 of these 6 axle, 3000 horsepower, ALCO Century Series, C630 diesel electric locomotives… purchased in two separate build orders.
 7 were delivered in 1966 & 5 delivered in 1967.
 RDG#5308 was part of the 2nd group which were now equipped with upgraded trucks.
 5308 went to CONRAIL (CR) in 1976 and renumbered CR#6761.
 In 1986 she was discovered in storage in Illinois and purchased by the Reading Company Technical & Historical Society.
 The locomotive was returned to Pennsylvania, restored and has been repainted to her original “Bee Line” livery.
 Currently, #5308 is kept in operating condition in the Society’s Hamburg museum yard.
-Illustrated as she looked during a 2014 visit.
+Illustrated as she looked, observed during a 2014 visit.